 This propaganda strategy runs rampant in Health, Nutrition, and Western Medicine.
 There is too much money made off of the public remaining sick and on prescriptions.
 So, most remain uninformed and sick, never realizing that natural and affordable treatments are surrounding them, and have been, in some cases, for thousands of years.

 I am a firm believer in and an advocate of alternative health regiments.
 I follow many.
-It doesn’t mean that I don’t visits physicians, or take treatments.
-I am just pragmatic of everything that doctors, and science says.
+It doesn’t mean that I don’t visit physicians, or take treatments.
+I am just pragmatic of everything that doctors and scientists say.
 We often have opposing objectives.
 Theirs is to make money.
 Mine is to heal. ….polar opposites.

 Dr. Mercola is one such source of Health, Medicine, and Nutrition truth.
 He has given me permission to present his postings on my blog.
 Therefore, I will feature his information regularly.

-Please appreciate that it is my deep belief that alternative treatments will not work, if you do not believe in them.
-This applies to most things in life, including in the use western medicines.
-That’s why I am apprehensive about making health recommendation or propagating alternative therapies that have worked for me.
+Please appreciate that it is my deep belief that alternative treatments will not work if you do not believe in them.
+This applies to most things in life, including in the use of western medicines.
+That’s why I am apprehensive about making health recommendations or propagating alternative therapies that have worked for me.